telerik/teststudio-docs/docs/automated-tests/recording/hover-over-highlighting.md

 > <br>
 > The __Drag and Drop action__ requires the selection of the element to drag and the element to drop it to.
 Therefore, this can only be <a href="/features/recorder/advanced-recording-tools/element-steps/actions/drag-and-drop" target="_blank">added through the Advanced Recording Tools</a>.

-## Scroll Actions
+### Scroll Actions

-In certain occasions you may need to scroll the page and change the visible part of it.
-The __Scroll Actions__ sub-menu gives the options to choose an element on application screen and scroll it to the top, bottom or center of the page.
+The __Scroll Actions__ sub-menu enables you to scroll the page and change its visible area.
+The available options allow you to choose an application element and scroll it to the top, bottom or center of the page.

 ![Scroll Actions Sub-menu](/img/automated-tests/recording/highlighting/fig6.png)

 > **Note**
 > <br>
 > <br>
-> The __Quick Steps__, __Mouse Actions__ and __Scroll Actions__ options can be all accessed in the <a href="/features/recorder/advanced-recording-tools/element-steps/steps-overview" target="_blank">Advanced Recording Tools</a>.
-There you can find also additional type of steps to add against a selected element.
+> You can access the __Quick Steps__, __Mouse Actions__ and __Scroll Actions__ options in the <a href="/features/recorder/advanced-recording-tools/element-steps/steps-overview" target="_blank">Advanced Recording Tools</a>, where you can also find additional step types that you can add against a selected element.

-## Add to Elements
+### Add to Elements

-**Add to Elements** option allows you to add the highlighted element to the selected test in project as an _'external reference'_ - that means the element is not related to any step from the test, but is still listed in it and can be referred from a coded step, for example.
+The **Add to Elements** option allows you to add the highlighted element to the selected test in the project as an _external reference_ - an element that isn't related to any step from the test but is still listed can be referred from a coded step, for example.

 ![Add to Elements][5]

-## Locate in DOM
+### Locate in DOM

-**Locate in DOM** is an option, which directly opens the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">DOM Explorer in the __Advanced Recording Tools__</a> and selects the highlighted element in the DOM structure of the page.
+**Locate in DOM** is an option that directly opens the <a href="/features/recorder/advanced-recording-tools/dom-explorer" target="_blank">DOM Explorer in the __Advanced Recording Tools__</a> and selects the highlighted element in the DOM structure of the page.
 You can further explore the surrounding elements of the selected one, or use the options for building a step using this element.

 ![Locate in DOM][6]

-## Build Step
+### Build Step

-**Build Step...** is an option very similar to the __Locate In DOM__ one - it selects the highlighted element in the DOM tree and directly switches to the <a href="/features/recorder/advanced-recording-tools/element-steps/steps-overview" target="_blank">Element Steps</a> tab in the __Advanced Recording Tools__.
+**Build Step...** is similar to the __Locate In DOM__ option - it selects the highlighted element in the DOM tree and directly switches to the <a href="/features/recorder/advanced-recording-tools/element-steps/steps-overview" target="_blank">Element Steps</a> tab in the __Advanced Recording Tools__.

 ![Build Step][7]